Cruise to Papua New Guinea & the South Pacific

-One of the final frontiers of the South Pacific, and one of the most exciting places to discover.
+One of the final frontiers of the South Pacific, Papua New Guinea is one of the most exciting places to cruise to in 2020 and 2021.
 There are sunken warships to find, beautiful cultural celebrations to enjoy and abundant marine life to see.
-Papua New Guinea is a truly like no place on earth.
+Papua New Guinea is truly like no place on earth.

-With a huge amount of shore tours and eight different ports of call, there are adventures suited to everyone.
+There are a range of shore tours available to suit every taste, interest and fitness level.
 Visit beautiful remote beaches, paddle a traditional canoe, witness fascinating rituals and shop for local handicrafts.
-The opportunities for adventure seems endless.
 Our pick of Papua New Guinea?
-That would have to be the Trobriand Islands, P&O pioneered ports still as untouched as when we first found them.
+That would have to be the Conflict Islands, where P&O pioneered ports are still as untouched as when we first visited.

 Kitava & Kavieng, Trobriand Islands

 Found in Papua New Guinea’s Milne Bay Province, Kitava is a small, pretty island off the main Trobriand Island of Kiriwina.
 Here life remains as it was thousands of years ago with very little influence from the outside world.
 Visit stunning white sand beaches lined with shady trees, as well as a fascinating sand atoll - a circular coral reef - at Nuratu Island.
 This truly is a slice of heaven.